Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 Global Availability | Available in over 140 countries with many testing locations. | Accessible in more than 170 countries; offers a home edition for added flexibility. |

-Popularity and Test-Taker Volume | Over 3.5 million candidates annually. | Attracts over 2.3 million aspirants each year, especially in the USA and Canada. |
+Popularity | Over 3.5 million candidates annually. | Attracts over 2.3 million aspirants each year, especially in the USA and Canada. |

-Interaction with Examiner | Direct interaction with an examiner during the speaking section. | Speaking responses recorded without direct examiner interaction. |
+Speaking Section | Direct face-to-face interview with a certified examiner. | Speaking responses recorded without direct examiner interaction. |

-Scoring System | Utilizes a band system, scoring from 1 to 9 for each section and overall. | Scored out of 120 points, each section graded from 0 to 30. |
+Scoring System | Band system, scoring from 1 to 9 for each section and overall. | New 2026 format: 1-6 scale per section.
+Older scoring was 0-30 per section, 0-120 total. |

-Exam Duration | 2 hours and 45 minutes. | Approximately 1 hour and 56 minutes for the internet-based test. |
+Exam Duration | 2 hours and 45 minutes. | Approximately 2 hours (new Jan 2026 format, reduced from 3h 45min). |

-Result Declaration | Online results in 3-5 days for computer tests; paper-based results in up to 13 days. | Scores typically available within 4-6 days from the test date. |
+Result Declaration | Computer: 3-5 days.
+Paper-based: up to 13 days. | Scores typically available within 4-6 days from the test date. |

-Test Format | Comprises Listening, Reading, Writing, and Speaking sections, with in-person Listening and Speaking. | Entirely computer-based with Reading, Listening, Speaking, and Writing sections. |
+Test Format | Paper-based or computer-delivered.
+Listening and Speaking in-person. | Entirely computer-based with Reading, Listening, Speaking, and Writing sections. |

 Validity Period | Scores valid for 2 years. | Scores valid for 2 years. |

-IELTS versus TOEFL: Examination structure and curriculum
+IELTS versus TOEFL: Examination Structure and Curriculum

 While the table above sheds some light on the differences between IELTS and TOEFL, it’s time to deep dive into each of these test formats.
+When comparing the IELTS and TOEFL exams in terms of pattern and syllabus, there are several key differences:

 Reading Section